gtod/postgres-json/doc/beginners.md

 ```

 You are free to make your own Internet searches and then choices about
-which JSON library to use because Postgres-JSON **does not care** --- *it
+which JSON library to use because the Postgres-JSON backend **does not
-expects to be given a JSON string, which it stores in the Postgres
+care** --- *it expects to be given a JSON string, which it stores in a
-backend and when requested you get that same JSON string back again*.
+Postgres column of type `jsonb` and when requested it returns that
+same JSON string*.

 How your lisp objects are converted (or "serialized") into JSON
 strings (often called *to-json*) and how those JSON strings are then